 Colombian street food seems to be available everywhere in Medellín and other cities in Colombia.
 And there are so many options.
 Colombian street food can be found at busy intersections, in the parks, near metro stations and in many other places in the city.
-In this article, I look at nine Colombian street food options you should definitely try.
+In this article, we look at 16 Colombian street food options you should definitely try.

 Traveling is increasingly less about going somewhere to see historical sites and natural wonders, but venturing to a destination to taste the food.
 Certainly, for me indulging in the local cuisine is a major component of the ‘to-do’ list on my travels.
 In fact, I often find out what the local dishes are and where I should try them before I decide which major landmark to photograph.